Are you ready for the Next Big Thing?

 Working with an experienced digital marketing team means that you don’t need to take on the responsibility of understanding this technology for yourself, but can outsource it to professionals who know how to get the best from it.

 - Concentrate on phrases and long-tail keywords.
 One thing that is certain is that customer interaction with businesses has changed.
 Voice searches are different from traditional keywords, and customers have already made the move from disjointed keywords to long-tail phrases and sentences.
 Using natural language in your content is key.
+Use clear and understandable language in your voice search.
+When simple language is used, Google can easily understand which leads to a higher page ranking.

 - Go local.
 Reports examining current trends online have discovered that, perhaps surprisingly, voice search is three times more likely to be used for local services.
 This is a crucial finding, and shows the importance of maintaining good local information and contact details.
 When locals or tourists ask their voice search devices where to visit in the surrounding area, your business will only get a mention if it ticks all the relevant boxes.
 Optimising your content to reflect local interest, including your exact location and correct opening hours, alongside the keywords that matter to your customers will be game changing for you – it’s all about if you can identify the particular search terms that are likely to get you noticed and make the most of these.
 At ePresence, we always start with the customer.
 This means that in terms of voice search optimisation, we will start by finding out what sort of questions your customers are asking, and then we will create the answers to ensure that your business is the solution they need.